-- It has been reported that ALL-Accor Live Limitless has paused points expiration through December 15, 2020.
-However, this isn't reflected on the hotel program's COVID-19 page.
+- It has been reported that ALL-Accor Live Limitless has paused points expiration through December 15, 2020 for general members.

 - Officially, ALL-Accor Live Limitless points typically expire if you have no eligible stays over a 12-month period.
 However, reports indicate that any points-earning activity will extend the life of your points by 12 months.

 - In an email to members on December 15, 2020, Choice announced it's pausing Choice Privilege point expiration through December 31, 2021

 - Choice Privilege points typically expire after 18-months of zero qualifying account activity